-Ana has been a Toastmaster since 2010, ACB and ALS, rising to PQD and District Director, she is also a founding member of Invicta club in Portugal and now mentors senior members.
+Ana has been a Toastmaster since 2010, ACB and ALS, rising to PQD and District Director; she is also a founding member of the Invicta club in Portugal and now mentors senior members.
 She has some strong views on mentoring in Toastmasters.

-“Mentoring should be mandatory” says Ana and she should know.
-As a psychologist and trainer to business people in communication and stress management, she has experienced the benefits of having someone to turn to when her work needs some outside perspective.
-Therapists and psychiatrists are required by the profession to have supervision from a more experienced practitioner and this makes perfect sense, says Ana.
+“Mentoring should be mandatory,” says Ana, and she should know.
+As a psychologist and trainer to business people in communication and stress management, her past experiences benefit from having someone to turn to when her work needs an outside perspective.
+The profession requires therapists and psychiatrists to be supervised by a more experienced practitioner, which makes perfect sense, says Ana.

 But she feels that even this does not go far enough.
-She shares her experiences and ideas on how Toastmaster’s mentoring could take a whole new dimension with David O’Regan, VPPR of Thessaloniki Toastmasters and member of the District 109 PRM Team 2019 to 2020.
+She shares her experiences and ideas on how Toastmasters mentoring could take a whole new dimension with David O’Regan, VPPR of Thessaloniki Toastmasters and member of the District 109 PRM Team from 2019 to 2020.

 Who was your first mentor?

 “My first boss was my first mentor.
 One develops communication on your own, but mentors help us communicate better.
 We often assume others perceive things the same way we do, but mentors can help us understand this better.
 They help us choose the right words, which impacts how our message is received.”